Jc2772/Adventure_gameV1/README.md

 * the generic events add flavor to the game.

-* the loot events will boost you stats to allow you to fight monsters.
+* the loot events will boost your stats to allow you to fight harder monsters.

 - the game has a failsafe for any event that happens whether by player input or some condition being checked.